 7. Permissions Policy

 Permissions Policy is a security-related response header to determine which web browser features will be able to be used within the website or not.
-Permissions policy prevents iframes to use the same web browser features for the content that has been taken from the website via iframe HTML tag.
+Permissions policy prevents iframes from using the same web browser features for the content that has been taken from the website via the iframe HTML tag.
 To make the distinction between the “permissions policy” rules, the “allowed”, “not allowed”, and the “self” response header values can be used.

-- Allowed means that the specified rules will be valid for the domain’s itself and all of other domains that use the content from the website via the iframe HTML tags.
+- Allowed means that the specified rules will be valid for the domain itself and all the other domains that use the content from the website via the iframe HTML tags.
 Allowed is a positive response header value for the permission policy response header.

-- Self means that the specified web browser features will be used or not used for only the domain’s itself, while the rules won’t be applied to the third-party domains.
+- Self means that the specified web browser features will be used or not used for only the domain itself, while the rules won’t be applied to third-party domains.